|Pistons fire Saunders in first of many big changes|

-Among those available: Four players who have been together since winning the 2004 NBA title together, plus another starter who just finished his fourth season with the team.
+Among those available: four players who have been together since winning the 2004 NBA title, plus another starter who just finished his fourth season with the team.

 ``There are no sacred cows here,'' Dumars said. ``You lose that sacred-cow status when you lose three straight years.''

 Messages seeking comment were left on Saunders' cell phone.

 Saunders signed a four-year contract worth up to $26 million three years ago.
 His deal came less than a day after Detroit finalized terms of Larry Brown's $7 million severance package after he helped them win a title and almost repeat in his two seasons.